jcy2704/tic-tac-toe/README.md

 After verifying you have ruby installed and completing the [Installation](#installation) section, open the terminal navigate using `cd path-to-folder` containing the tic-tac-toe game and run in the terminal `bin/tictactoe` to run the game.

+# Test Code with Rspec

+To be able to test your code with Rspec, you should have Ruby and Rspec installed in your computer.
+To install rspec type in your terminal `gem install rspec`.
+After installing rspec, just got to the project folder and run `rspec` in the terminal.

 ### Live Preview
 [Tic-tac-toe](https://repl.it/@jcy2704/tic-tac-toe#bin/tictactoe.rb)